rei/rei-cedar-docs/docs/release-notes/fall-2021/README.md

 ## Cookbooks

+To support greater flexibility when building certain types of complex components, we’re introducing a new type of documentation that follows more of a “recipe” format as part of upcoming Cedar Component “Cookbooks“.

-We have introduced a new type documentation dubbed a "cookbook" to provide teams with the guidance to construct specific compositions using existing Cedar components.
+The documentation will provide teams with the guidance to construct specific compositions using existing Cedar components, but will not be available as pre-built Vue components.
+Reference design patterns will be available in Figma for designers to customize for their needs.
+Developers can create custom components using available sub-components.

 ### Filmstrip